alt-glitch/computing-insecurities/content/posts/beginners-guide-blr.md

 - avoid 1bhks, not worth it in most places cost-wise.
 - be aware: bangalore faces annual water shortage, electricity cuts, has a waste management problem in many areas. keep this in mind when flat-hunting.
 - prefer gated communities as they take care of many of the issues described above.
-- avoid hosting parties. most landlords don't like that. they're also a headache to manage and leave your house trashed and dirty, making your house a very unproductive space
+- avoid hosting parties regularly. most landlords don't like that. they're also a headache to manage and leave your house trashed and dirty, making your house a very unproductive space, obviously ymmv but i generally prefer not to call groups of people over more than 3-4 times a month.
+-